Skip to main content

 Compliance mode

-For regulated entities that need to disclose payment information to regulators on request — without making anything public:
+For regulated entities that need to disclose payment information to regulators on request — without making anything public.
+Key guarantees:

 • Targeted disclosure — share only with the named regulatory authority, not the public chain